kanchansingh1123/ng2_manual_scaffolding/README.md

 This is a manual Angular 2 scaffolding to get started with Angular 2.

-It has created by following https://angular.io/docs/ts/latest/quickstart.html
+It has created by following the guidelines - https://angular.io/docs/ts/latest/quickstart.html

+Steps -

+1) Clone the scaffolding.
+2) open command prompt.
+3) execute command - npm start